jlperona/gpa-converter/README.md

 ## Building

-Use your favorite C++ compiler to build.
+Compile with `make`.
 No other libraries are necessary.
+If you'd like to change the compiler, edit the `CXX` variable in the Makefile.

 The documentation uses Doxygen, and building it is as easy as